gabyx/Githooks/README.md

 ## Installation

-- [Download the latest release](https://github.com/gabyx/githooks/releases), exctract it and execute the installer by the below instructions.
+- [Download the latest release](https://github.com/gabyx/githooks/releases), exctract it and execute the installer command by the below instructions.

 The installer will: